Charioteer of Delphi

 The statue was commissioned to commemorate the victory of the tyrant Polyzalusa of Gela, a Greek colony in Sicily, and his chariot in the Pythian Games of 470 BC.

-The Pythian Games (also known as the Delphic Games) were one of the four Panhellenic Games of Ancient Greece.
+The Pythian Games (also known as the Delphic Games) were among the four Panhellenic Games of Ancient Greece.
 They were held in honor of Apollo every four years at his sanctuary at Delphi.

 They were held two years after each Olympic Games.
-An inscription on the limestone base of the statue shows that Polyzalus dedicated it as a tribute to Apollo for helping him win the chariot race.
+An inscription on the statue’s limestone base shows that Polyzalus dedicated it as a tribute to Apollo for helping him win the chariot race.